Sitecore-Community/docs/pipelines-and-events/pipelines/extending-creating-pipelines/index.md

 * **Example:** `<processor type="Sitecore.Jobs.JobRunner, Sitecore.Kernel" method="SetPriority" />`
 * **Method called:** `void SetPriority(PipelineArgs)`

-The second method is useful when are using the same processor class more than once in a pipeline (or across pipelines), with different methods, and you want to group this functionality together.
+The second approach can be useful when you would like to use the same class more than once in a pipeline (or across pipelines), with different methods, allowing you to group functionality together or share common methods within the class.

 ## <a name="custom_pipelines">Creating a Custom Pipeline</a>
 Creating custom pipelines is an essential part of integrating an external system with Sitecore.